Authentic Lessons for 21st Century Learning

 For individual assessment, ask students to choose between the following two options:

-A) Assume the role of a federally-commissioned immigration reporter and write a account of the average immigrant experience (where the person is from, push/pull factors, and experience upon arrival).
-A rubric is provided under Attachments.
+1. Assume the role of a federally commissioned immigration reporter and write an account of the average immigrant experience (where the person is from, push/pull factors, and experience upon arrival).
+Use the attached Rubric Immigrant Experience.

-B) Create a comic strip that summarizes the (1) reasons for immigration (push/pull factors), (2) immigrant arrival and settlement patterns, and (3) treatment/attitudes toward immigrants.
+2. Create a comic strip that summarizes the (1) reasons for immigration (push/pull factors); (2) immigrant arrival and settlement patterns; and (3) treatment/attitudes toward immigrants.
 These assessments may be completed for homework.
-A cartoon rubric is provided in the lesson materials.
-If students have technology access, they can create immigration cartoons at: toondoo.com.
-The teacher can create a teacher account, and students using this account can post their completed cartoon in a gallery format.
+Use the Rubric Comic Strip for this option.
+If students have technology access, they can create immigration cartoons at this website.
+You can create a teacher account, and students using this account can post their completed cartoon in a gallery format.

 Resources